 FDCSD Names April Students and Employee of the Month

-The Fort Dodge Community School District is pleased to announce its students and employee of the month for April.
+April 1, 2019, Fort Dodge, IA- The Fort Dodge Community School District is pleased to announce its students and employees of the month for April.
 This program recognizes one elementary, one middle school and one high school student, as well as one staff member monthly for exceeding expectations.

 Harper Sandahl is the Elementary Student of the Month.
 Shannon Grossnickle nominated her.
 She stated Sandahl takes her time to ensure her assignments are done to the best of her ability.
 She stated Sandahl is always up for an academic challenge and shared that when she had to write a pourquoi tale she knocked it out of the park including not only all the basic elements, but also her own voice.
 Sandahl models good character and kindness regularly.
 Grossnickle shared that Sandahl works well with all students.
 She gives other students genuine compliments throughout the day.
 Grossnickle said she knows when she is gone Sandahl will be a leader in the classroom.
 Grossnickle concluded by saying, “when I came back from maternity leave, which was hard for me, Harper was so welcoming and helped make the transition easier.
 She is a model student and makes me glad I returned to teaching.”
 She is the daughter of Jon and Jamie Sandahl.